 By this point, you can likely tell that timber framers have a tool addiction problem.
 In photography, it’s known as GAS (Gear Acquisition Syndrome)—pity the spouses of timber framers who also dabble in photography.

-Craftsmen have always looked for the best tools to execute their craft, and in timber framing, that means robotics: state-of-the-art, CNC (computer numeric control), timber framing machines.
+Craftsmen have always looked for the best tools for timber framing to execute their craft, and for us, that means robotics: state-of-the-art, CNC (computer numeric control), timber framing machines.

 These machines offer speed, precision, reliable delivery times, and sustainability.